About

 Tess’ approach to therapy is integrative in style, and informed largely by her interest in psychodynamic and process-oriented styles of relating.
 Guided by social justice principles, her practice is determinedly weight-inclusive, trauma-informed, gender-affirming, and neuro-affirming.
 She brings curiosity, warmth, sincerity, and depth to her therapeutic process and welcomes diversity in culture, identity, bodies, and beliefs.

 Tess tailors intervention to the unique needs and therapeutic intentions of each individual.
 Drawing from a range of evidence-based modalities, her approach encourages deep self-reflection and supports meaningful, lasting change in cognitive and behavioural patterning.
-Tess works predominantly within the below therapeutic modalities:
+Tess works predominantly within the therapeutic modalities listed below.

 Schema Therapy